Where is Wallis and Futuna?

 Wallis and Futuna is made up of three rugged volcanic islands, characterised by mountainous terrain, lush vegetation and coastal plains fringed by reefs.

-The largest island, Wallis (Uvea), is home to the capital Mata-Utu and is surrounded by a vast lagoon protected by a barrier reef dotted with small islets (motu).
+Wallis is home to the capital Mata'Utu and is surrounded by a vast lagoon protected by a barrier reef dotted with small islets (locally known as motu).
 The island’s interior features gentle hills and crater lakes formed by ancient volcanic activity.

-The highest peak in the territory is Mount Puke on Futuna, reaching approximately 1,706 ft (520 m).
+The highest peak in the territory is Mt Puke on Futuna, reaching approximately 520 m (1,706 ft).

-Together, these islands offer a remote and unspoiled Polynesian landscape shaped by volcanic origins, coral reefs and strong traditional heritage.
+Together, these islands offer a remote and unspoiled Pacific landscape shaped by volcanic origins and coral reefs.

 Frequently Asked Questions About the Location of Wallis and Futuna